 1. Bang Pae Waterfall

-Located inside the Khao Phra Thaeo National Park, Bang Pae is by far the biggest waterfall in Phuket.
+Located inside the Khao Phra Thaeo National Park, Bang Pae is first on our list of Phuket waterfalls and by far the biggest waterfall in Phuket.
 It lies north of Phuket near the east coast.
 The waterfall is 18 meters high and is surrounded by exotic animals and magnificent landscapes that are a treat for both the locals as well as tourists.

 The waterfall has breathtaking rural scenery, a huge field of rubber plantations, pineapple fields, and a few restaurants surrounding it that makes it even more pleasurable.